 Building mental strength and resilience will give you the energy to take on the day, and allow you to see the world in a whole new way!

 For the past 20 years, Dr. Tracy Dennis-Tiwary, the creator of Personal Zen, has directed an NIH-funded research lab translating cutting-edge clinical science and cognitive neuroscience into digital therapeutics targeting anxiety, stress, and other mental and behavioral health problems.
 Her work has been widely published in peer-reviewed scientific journals and featured on national and international media outlets.

 In a study with pregnant women, those using Personal Zen for 5-10 minutes a day, a few days a week showed reductions in the stress hormone cortisol during a controlled stressor.
-In that same study, stress resilience, the ability to adapt well in stressful situations, was boosted by 21% after using Personal Zen.
+In that same study, cognitive signs of anxiety were reduced by 491% after using Personal Zen.

 In a study with adults experiencing stress and anxiety, self-reported anxiety was reduced by 8.4% and cognitive signs of anxiety were reduced by 204% after just a single session of Personal Zen.